-^{3.} Reference is made to the Guidance on the installation and testing of fire extinguishing systems with mixed atmospheric gases.
+^{3.} Reference is made to the Guidance on the installation and testing of fire extinguishing systems with mixed atmospheric gases issued by the Danish Maritime Authority.

-Guidance no. 4 of 24 November 2004 on fixed fire-extinguishing system using aerosols as fire-extinguishants.
+4 Guidance no. 4 of 24 November 2004 on fixed fire-extinguishing system using aerosols as fire-extinguishants.